8SK3PS8/DatabaseExplorer/README.md

-This was a simple C++ mini-project to learn more about different database types and when to use them (more details on this on my blog soon).
+This was a simple C++ mini-project to learn more about different database types and when to use them (more details on this can be found on my [blog post](https://adeobam.com/blog/nosql-databases-cpp)).
 This project gave me hands on experience with Wide-Column Databases, Document Store Databases, and Graph Databases.

 ## Briefly what I learned